 Eligibility and Admissions

-Students may seek entry into the Certificate of Leadership by enrolling in the LDRS 2000 course.
-It is ideal that students enroll in LDRS 2000 the second semester of their freshman year or in their sophomore year.
+Although the full certificate requirements may be completed in less than one year, it is ideal that students enroll in LDRS 2000 during the second semester of the freshman year or during the sophomore year.

 Students wishing to earn the Certificate of Leadership will complete at least 9 hours of approved course work along with an approved student leadership experience, or 12 hours of approved coursework, all with a C or better.

 Specifically, the program requires 3 credits of Leadership 2000 to be completed as the foundational course in the certificate.
 Subsequent to LDRS 2000, students must successfully earn 6 credits of combined Bridge courses and/or Leadership Experience, and 3 credits of an approved Capstone Experience.
 Bridge courses and Capstone experiences may be taken simultaneously.
 Students are responsible for working with their professors as well as a Certificate of Leadership advisor to ensure that required assignments are contributed to an online leadership portfolio.